 In short, the OvaCue takes the guesswork and stress out of identifying your most fertile days of the month.
 With the OvaCue, you can plan up to a week in advance for the best chance of conception.

 When trying to conceive, plan to have intercourse daily on the days the OvaCue defines as high and peak fertility.
 Remember that you must have intercourse before ovulation in order to conceive.
-If your menstrual period does not begin within two to three weeks, a pregnancy test may be in order.

 * NOTE: Vaginal ultrasound is the only method available that confirms ovulation with 100% accuracy.
 With the OvaCue, we can detect specific trends which indicate ovulation.
 Even with the display of the pink or purple box, we do recommend you continue to interpret your data to confirm that ovulation occurred successfully.